Series / Seventeen Moments of Spring

 - Kick the Son of a Bitch: Stirlitz shooting Agent Klaus.

-- The Mole: Stirlitz is this, having been embedded in Germany for many years while reporting
+- The Mole: Stirlitz is this, having been embedded in Germany for many years while reporting to Moscow.

 - Nazi Nobleman: The main character claims to be this.
 His German alias is Max Otto Von Stirlitz.